Kong/cloud-migration-journey/docs/explore/phase1.md

 The high level `activities` that will take place in this phase are:

-* Configure Konnect Runtime Group, `Default` to expose the Monolith Application.
+* Configure Konnect Runtime Group to expose the monolith app.

-* Verify the configuration and connectivity to the Monolith through the Runtime Instance.
+* Verify the configuration and connectivity to the monolith through the runtime instance.

-At the end of phase 1 you should `understand`:

-* How to configure Gateway Services and Routes in a Konnect Runtime Group.

-* How to consume an API exposed by the the Runtime Instance.

 ## Architecture

 This is the overview of the architecture used in phase 1.

-We have 2 VMs:
+There are 2 VMs:

 1. the monolith is deployed as a docker process
-2. the konnect runtime instances is deployed also as a docker process.
+2. the konnect runtime instance is deployed also as a docker process.

 The Konnect Control Plane is where all the API administration happens.